-- Consider occasionally pishing to attract chickadees' attention and draw them out for better views, but do not do it so often that they believe a competitor is taking over.
+Consider occasionally pishing to attract chickadees' attention and draw them out for better views, but do not do it so often that they believe a competitor is taking over.

-- If many chickadees visit your yard, add multiple feeders to allow more of them to eat at once.
+- If many chickadees visit your yard, add multiple feeders to allow more birds to eat at once.
 This will keep a dominant bird from chasing other visiting chickadees away.

-With patience, not only can backyard birders learn how to attract chickadees, but they can enjoy the regular company of familiar visitors that are curious, perky and playful.
+With patience, not only can birders learn how to attract chickadees, but they can enjoy the regular company of familiar visitors that are curious, perky, and playful.
 It is possible to hand-feed chickadees as the birds become accustomed to your yard, and even if you enjoy them from afar, these are fantastic birds to appreciate at your feeders and birdhouses.